bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 Everything is compiled into one single executable binary for Linux: `cargo_crev_reviews`.
 First it opens the default browser with `xdg-open` on <http://127.0.0.1:8182/cargo_crev_reviews/index.html>.
+I received a comment that `xdg-open` is not preinstalled on every Linux distro.
+I use Debian 10 and have it.
+On other distros it is possible to install it with `xdg-utils`.
 If your WSL2 does not have yet a default browser run this:

 ``` bash